UPPMAX/UPPMAX-documentation/docs/getting_started/project.md

 is the website that allows one to request access to Swedish computational resources and to get an overview of the requested resources.

-???- question "How does the SUPR website look like?"
+???- question "What does the SUPR website look like?"

     ![First SUPR page](./img/supr_first_page.png)